ScotGovAnalysis/RtoSQLServer/README.md

 <!-- badges: end -->

-Load R data frames into an MS SQL Server database and modify MS SQL Server tables with R. For more detailed help, see [the package website](https://scotgovanalysis.github.io/RtoSQLServer).
+Load R data frames into an MS SQL Server database and modify MS SQL Server tables with R. For help documentation, see [the package website](https://scotgovanalysis.github.io/RtoSQLServer).

 ## Installation